Confirming your identity

 Never share your bank account or credit card details unless you’re certain who you’re dealing with.

-If you’ve already given fraudsters this information, tell your bank immediately using the contact details on the Financial Services Register.
+If you’ve already given fraudsters this information, tell your bank immediately using the contact details on your card or statements, or by checking the Financial Services Register.

 Find out more about how to protect yourself from scams and how to report a scam.